boxingknight/collab_canvas_Ash_follow/memory-bank/activeContext.md

 ### When Resuming Work
 1. Read through all memory bank files (especially this one)
-2. Review revisedTask.md for detailed PR breakdown
+2. Review PR #13 Status Report for multi-select details
 3. Check progress.md for what's done vs what's left
-4. Start with PR #11: Line Shape Support
+4. Start with PR #15 or PR #16 (rotation might be easier)
 5. Work through PRs sequentially - each builds on previous
 6. Keep AI integration in mind - design for programmability

 ### Quick Context Recovery
-- **What we built**: Real-time collaborative canvas with shapes and cursors
+- **What we built**: Real-time collaborative canvas with 4 shape types, multi-select, marquee selection
-- **What works**: MVP features all working and deployed
+- **What works**: All MVP + multi-select working perfectly with 10x performance
-- **What's next**: Complete shape types, then AI integration
+- **What's next**: Rotation, duplicate, then AI integration
 - **What's critical**: AI agent - this is what makes project unique
-- **Timeline**: ~5 days remaining, need to move quickly
+- **Timeline**: ~4-5 days remaining, need to move quickly

 ### Key Reminders
 - AI agent is the differentiator - prioritize it
 - Test with multiple browsers constantly
-- Maintain 60 FPS - profile frequently
+- Maintain 60 FPS - we've proven it's possible!
 - Document as you go, especially AI functions
-- Keep Canvas API design clean and simple
+- Keep Canvas API design clean and simple (useSelection is perfect example)
 - Every operation should be AI-callable
+- Optimistic locking + refs = buttery smooth performance

+### Multi-Select Lessons (Apply to Future PRs)
+- Use refs for performance-critical operations
+- Optimistic updates feel instant to users
+- requestAnimationFrame for smooth animations
+- Direct Konva manipulation when React is too slow
+- Flag-based guards for event timing issues
+- Mode awareness prevents feature conflicts
+- Industry research (Figma/Miro) guides good decisions